-I love the apparently ‘chance’ events of God’s providence, that things need not have been the way they turned out; the present and the future really are up to us to shape as we might.
-We nearly did not have Augustine.
-Born in Tagaste, in what is now northern Africa, 60 miles or so from Hippo, where he would later be bishop, (back then, all part of the Roman Empire), Augustine’s mother, Monica, was Catholic, and his father, Patricius, a pagan.
+He was born on November 13th, 354 in in Tagaste, in what is now northern Africa, 60 miles or so from Hippo, where he would later be bishop, (back then, all part of the Roman Empire), Augustine’s mother, Monica, as we saw yesterday, was Catholic, and his father, Patricius, a pagan.
 The soul of Augustine was to be sorely tried in discerning which path to be the true one.

 He received a Christian education, as far as his mother could provide, which implanted the seeds of his future conversion.
 At the tender age of nineteen, he went off to ‘Carthage’, synonymous back then with ‘hedonism’, much like our modern universities.
-Augustine was idle, and fell into the sins of a young adulthood without the safeguard of chastity, taking up with a woman, and bearing a son (Adeodatus, one ‘given by God’).
+Augustine was idle, and fell into the sins of a young adulthood without the safeguard of chastity, taking up with a woman, and bearing a son, whom he named Adeodatus, one ‘given by God’.

-But Augustine, of a strong philosophical bent, could not rest easy that pleasure was all there was to life, for his mind realized that any joy was transient, and the one question that drove him (as it should drive us) is the nature of evil, and whence it comes.
+But Augustine, of a strong philosophical bent, could not rest easy with the premise that pleasure was all there was to life, for his mind realized that any joy was transient, and the one question that drove him (as it should drive us) is the nature of evil, and whence it comes.
 As he soon discovered, even our pleasures are mixed with sorrow and pain, passing so quickly, and we all go the way of all flesh, to old age, sickness, death, to say nothing of the moral evils that plagued Rome of the 5th century as they do every era: war, rape, pillage, murder, suicide, cruelty, abandonment, selfishness, pride.

 Augustine in 373 fell into the simplistic trap of the Manichees, dualists who answered the question of evil by claiming there were two ‘gods’, one ‘spiritual’ and good, the other ‘material’ and evil, in constant war.
 This intrigued Augustine’s mind for a time, but he found their philosophy unsatisfying: Are we therefore bound to do evil?
 What of free-will and grace?
 Is everything determined beforehand?
 Who wins in the end?